RetiefLouw/flutter_speech/readme.md

 # Setup Android development environment on Linux

 Here is the [link](https://docs.flutter.dev/get-started/install/linux/android) to the official installation instructions.
-Below are the steps to replicate the development environment used for building the Flutter demo applications in `flutter_examples`.
+Below are the steps to replicate the development environment used for building the Flutter demo applications in this repository.

 The following versions were used to build the projects: